Motivation: Definition, measurement, and semantic field

-Motivation is often understood as an internal state or force that propels individuals to engage and persist in goal-directed behavior.
+Motivation is an internal state or force that propels individuals to engage and persist in goal-directed behavior.
 Motivational states explain why people or animals initiate, continue, or terminate a certain behavior at a particular time.
 Motivational states are characterized by the goal they aim for, as well as the intensity and duration of the effort devoted to the goal.
 Motivational states have different degrees of strength.
 If a state has a high degree then it is more likely to influence behavior than if it has a low degree.
 Motivation contrasts with amotivation, which is a lack of interest in a certain activity or a resistance to it.
 In a slightly different sense, the word "motivation" can also refer to the act of motivating someone and to a reason or goal for doing something.
 The term, motivation, comes from the Latin term movere (to move).

 The traditional discipline studying motivation is psychology.
 It investigates how motivation arises, which factors influence it, and what effects it has.
 Motivation science is a more recent field of inquiry focused on an integrative approach that tries to link insights from different subdisciplines.
 Neuroscience is interested in the underlying neurological mechanisms, such as the involved brain areas and neurotransmitters.
 Philosophy aims to clarify the nature of motivation and understand its relation to other concepts.

-Motivation is not directly observable but has to be inferred from other characteristics.
+Motivation is not directly observable but instead has to be inferred from other characteristics.
 There are different ways to do so and measure it.
 The most common approach is to rely on self-reports such as through questionnaires.
 This can include direct questions like "how motivated are you?" but may also inquire about additional factors such as goals, feelings, and effort invested in a particular activity.
 Another approach is based on external observation of the individual.
 This can involve studying behavioral changes but may also include additional methods like measuring brain activity and skin conductance.